planser/html-app-template/README.md

 html-app-template
 =================

-An template for simple HTML apps using broccoli, Bootstrap, less, sprites (GraphicsMagick is required) and livereload.
+A simple template for simple HTML apps using broccoli, Bootstrap, less, sprites (GraphicsMagick is required) and livereload.